reflexdemon/shop/README.md

 # Shop API

 This is a carlessly written simple API that is implemented using [Spring Boot] and some of its associated project.
 The running application has been hosted on the [Open Shift(r) RedHat(r) Cloud][open shift].
 [Spring Boot] is a nice little handy framwork that I have workd with and it is giving us the freedom to build quick and robust applications.
-This project was mainly created to learn the following concepts in around [Spring Boot].
+This project was mainly created to learn the following concepts in around [Spring Boot] and [Angular 2].

+Please note this was built in the intentions of learning new stuff and not to code for production.
+At the same time there was utmost care teken to keep this up-to-date with the latest and greatest and acts as a reference implementation to club all pollible things that has been learnt.

+# Contributions

+I stongly welcome all the developers to feel free to fork the project and send me pull requests to help me keep this molnolythic web application up and running.

+# Tech Stack

+The Tech Stack can be broadly grouped into 3 distinct areas of intrest.

+1. Backend/Server
+2. Frontend/UI
+3. Deployment/Cloud

+## 1. Backend/Server
+This out and out uses Java based technologies like [Spring Boot] and [Java 8].
+This is just a combination of Framworks/Technologies/Features that are listed below are used in this project.

+1. [Java 8]
+2. [Spring]
-1. [Swagger]
+2. [Swagger]
 2. [Spring Testing]
 3. [Spring Security]
 4. [Spring Boot MVC Jackson]